Our improved model for gut microbiome dysbiosis

 Putrefactive dyspepsia

 This is a dysbiotic situation in which Clostridium species dominate the microbiome.
 This type of dysbiosis is often associated with a typical Western diet with a relatively high proportion of fat and animal protein.
-The production of various neurotoxins also leads to depressive states and apathy [ 4 ] .
+The production of various neurotoxins also leads to states and apathy depressive [4].
 As a result of the resulting reduction in physical activity, various secondary complaints can occur.

 Anaerobic dysbiosis

-This situation is a consequence of constipation .
-Intestinal contents stagnate, and the aerobic bacteria present "breathe" the oxygen until it is depleted.
-They then die from hypoxia ("suffocation").
-The gut is now completely anaerobic, and the common anaerobes, including Bacteroides and Clostridia, increase in both numbers and microbial activity.
-Clostridia break down dietary protein and fat into neurotoxins, among other things, which can cause symptoms such as fatigue, loss of concentration, and depression .
-The slowed transit time allows the intestine more time to absorb fat before it comes into contact with the Clostridia in the large intestine.
-This can lead to weight gain .
+This situation is a consequence of constipation.
+The intestinal contents come to a standstill, and the aerobic bacteria present 'breathe' the available oxygen until it is consumed.
+Then they die from hypoxia ('suffocation'); the situation in the intestine is now completely anaerobic, and the common anaerobes, including Bacteroides and Clostridia, increase further in both numbers and microbial activity.
+The Clostridia break down protein and fat from the diet into neurotoxins, among other things, which can cause symptoms such as fatigue, loss of concentration, and depression .
+The slowed transit time means the intestine has more time to absorb fat before this fat comes into contact with the Clostridia in the large intestine.
+This can lead to weight gain.

 Microbiome depression

-This situation is a consequence of an excessively high intestinal transit rate .
-The reason for this increase can be multifactorial (antibiotic use is a common cause), but the consequences are fairly straightforward: because large areas of the intestinal ecosystem are now "uninhabited," pathogens from the outside world, via the oral route, can easily colonize the intestinal tract.
-Well-known examples are fungi and yeasts, such as Candida species.
-In addition, it is possible that pathogens (for example, via food) can enter the intestinal tract and subsequently cause an infection.
+This situation is a consequence of an excessively high intestinal transit rate.
+The reason for this increase can be multifactorial (the use of an antibiotic is a common cause), but the consequences are fairly straightforward: because large areas of the intestinal ecosystem are now 'uninhabited', pathogens from the outside world can easily colonize the intestinal system via the oral route.
+Well-known examples include fungi and yeasts, such as Candida species.
+In addition, there is the possibility that pathogens (for example, via food) can enter the intestinal tract and subsequently cause an infection.
 Examples include Clostridioides difficile, Salmonella and Shigella species, and Listeria monocytogenes.

 Sucharolytic dysbiosis

-This is a dysbiotic condition in which Bacteroides species dominate the microbiome.
-Clostridia counts are usually low.
-As a result, Fusobacteria (originating from the oral microbiome) can establish themselves in the gut.
-This is an undesirable situation, as the prolonged presence of oral bacteria in the gut can lead to polyps and neoplastic tissue formation .
+This is a dysbiotic situation in which Bacteroides species predominate in the microbiome.
+The number of Clostridia is usually reduced.
+As a result, Fusobacteria (originating from the oral microbiome) in particular can colonize the gut.
+This is an undesirable situation, as the prolonged presence of oral bacteria in the gut can lead to polyps and new tissue formation.

-A second consequence of this type of dysbiosis is the overgrowth of Prevotella species .
-These species are often responsible for infectious colitis, small intestinal bowel overgrowth (SIBO), and arthritis.
+A second consequence of this type of dysbiosis is the overgrowth of Prevotella species.
+These species are often responsible for infectious colitis, Small Intestinal Bowel Overgrowth (SIBO), and arthritis.
 The (reduced numbers of) Clostridia produce enzymes that have pathological significance.
-One example is a decrease in 7α-dehydroxylating activity in the intestine, which significantly increases the risk of gallstones [ 5 ] .
+An example is a decrease in 7α-dehydroxylating activity in the gut, which significantly increases the risk of gallstones [5].

 How can you determine the type of dysbiosis?